Emotional spending — especially on all those too-good-to-be-true tech tools and apps — distracts you from your budget, goals, and dreams.

 If you want to have a Fairy Godmother budget, the first thing you have to do is choose to respect it.

 Categorize your dollars at the beginning of each year and decide how much you want to allocate to your technology, subscriptions, and business solutions.

 Make these decisions based on the plans you have for your business and be sure those plans are built around the foundation of your business.
 Then, stick to those spending categories and allocations no matter what enticing “shiny” offers come your way.

-When you stick to a business budget (and especially a technology budget) you will be surprised at how much more focused and accomplished you feel at the end of the year.
+When you stick to a small business budget (and especially a technology budget) you will be surprised at how much more focused and accomplished you feel at the end of the year.